tuukkalai/cheese/README.md

 ## Additional considerations when working with Django

-Django provides great documentation and great tools to check if the application is ready for production.
+Django provides great documentation and great tools to check if the application is ready for deployment in production.
 Using these helpers should be a no brainer to all developers.

 One helpful command for checks is